The Unwanted Biochemistry Behind The Stress Response

 Which, of course, inhibits our ability to sleep — and that’s why people who are chronically stressed also do find it difficult to get quality sleep.

-But unfortunately… a lack of quality sleep can also result in elevated stress levels.
+But unfortunately, a lack of quality sleep can also result in elevated stress levels.
 It goes both ways.

 Too much stress, and one cannot sleep properly.
+Insufficient sleep contributes to elevated stress.

 When we’re releasing extra adrenaline into our blood, we’d end up with an elevated blood pressure.
 If our bodies are unable to regulate that pressure properly, we’d be looking at a potential link to hypertension.